Sum1Solutions/karen-read-trials/README.md

 Your analysis is private and runs entirely in your browser - no data is sent to any server.

-## Deployment

-This site is built with static HTML, CSS, and JavaScript, making it easy to deploy on various platforms.
-Here's how to deploy it using GitHub Pages, a free hosting service provided by GitHub:

-1.  **Ensure your project is a GitHub repository.** If you cloned it or created it on GitHub, you're all set.
-2.  **Push your latest changes** to the main branch (or whichever branch you want to deploy).
-    ```bash
-    git push origin main
-    ```
-3.  **Enable GitHub Pages in your repository settings:**
-    *   Go to your repository on GitHub.com.
-    *   Click on the "Settings" tab.
-    *   In the left sidebar, scroll down to the "Code and automation" section and click on "Pages".
-    *   Under "Build and deployment", for "Source", select "Deploy from a branch".
-    *   Under "Branch", select your `main` branch (or the branch with your site files) and the `/ (root)` folder, then click "Save".
-4.  **Access your site:** GitHub Pages will build and deploy your site.
-After a minute or two, your site will be available at `https://<your-username>.github.io/<your-repository-name>/`.
-    *   The URL will also be displayed in the GitHub Pages settings once the site is live.

-**Note:** If your HTML files are not in the root of the repository (e.g., they are in a `docs` folder), you would select that folder in step 3.

 ## Site Architecture

 ```